Jill Nicolini

 Jill Marie Nicolini (born January 10, 1978) is a reporter and former model, actress, and reality TV show participant.
-Currently, Nicolini is a traffic reporter on WPIX 11 Morning News in New York City.
+Formerly, Nicolini was a traffic reporter on WPIX 11 Morning News in New York City.

 Life and career

 Nicolini was born in Farmingville, New York.
 She graduated from Sachem North High School in 1996 and attended Stony Brook University for one year.
 In 1997, Nicolini joined WBLI Radio on Long Island.
 In 2000, she began working on her bachelor's degree in Communication Arts at the New York Institute of Technology while reporting for LI News Tonight.
 In 2001, she became the arena announcer for the New York Islanders and a dancer for the New York Dragons arena football team.
 Nicolini soon became an on-camera traffic reporter at Long Island's Metro & Traffic and Weather Channel and News 12/Long Island.
-In 2002, she was crowned Miss Long Island but was stripped of her title on her way to entering Miss New York because of news that she posed nude for Playboy in 2001 in its "College Girls" Special Edition had surfaced.
+In 2002, she was crowned Miss Long Island but was stripped of her title on her way to entering Miss New York because of news that she posed nude for Playboy in 2001 when its "College Girls" Special Edition had surfaced.

 Nicolini participated in the 2003 Fox reality television program Married by America; she won the show but did not marry.
 In August 2006, in a morning news segment on WPIX-TV, Nicolini participated in the tryouts to become a Pussycat Doll.

 Before becoming a reporter, Nicolini made her living as a model.
 She tried out unsuccessfully to become the official live-action model for Vampirella in 2001.
 She had bit parts in four feature films and six TV shows, including HBO's Sex and the City and NBC's Law & Order.

 From 2004-2011, Nicolini was at WPIX as the weekday morning traffic reporter.